Gardening in Tucson

 [1] The plant is not mature enough to have the leaf area and root length required to support the number of tomato fruit in production.

 [2] Too much competition from the roots of other nearby plants in a garden bed or not enough soil in the container.
-Containers should hold at least 7 gallons of soil.
+Containers should hold at least 7 gallons of soil for each plant.
 Tomatoes grown in raised garden beds one foot deep should have at least 6 square feet of space to themselves, excluding nearby Sweet Basil.

 Cut back on the number of fruit allowed to develop at one time until the plant grows larger.
 Never remove leaves from the plant.
 They provide energy for growth and needed shade for the fruit.